trallnag/ansible-roles-depot/zsh/README.md

 Zsh is installed with APT.
 It is not kept up to date.

-The plugins are installed directly from their source code repositories based on the latest commits of their default branches.
-Already checked out repositories are synchronized with their origins and therefore kept up to date.
+The plugins are installed directly from their source code repositories based on pinned commits.
+The plugins are not kept up to date.

 Here is a list of the plugins and their source code repositories: